CMT4J NATURAL HISTORY STUDY

 REFERENCE PAPER REGARDING NON-INVASIVE RESPIRATORY MANAGEMENT OF PEOPLE WITH NEUROMUSCULAR DISEASES: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5608659/

-Bracing and Orthotics – many people with CMT4J and other forms of CMT require special bracing on their feet, ankles, legs, or hands.
+Many people with CMT4J and other forms of CMT require special bracing on their feet, ankles, legs, or hands.
 Your Neurologist can work closely with Orthopedic and Orthotic specialists to provide the best support for you.

-Anesthesia and Surgery – there is continued discussion over concerns of certain types of anesthesia used in people with CMT.
+There is continued discussion over concerns of certain types of anesthesia used in people with CMT.
 Discuss any plans for surgery or dental work requiring anesthesia with your Neurologist.

 OTHER RESOURCES